 I set up a task I need to complete and set a timer, usually 25 minutes, but you can adjust this.
 I focus entirely on the task during that period, and after that period, I take a short break.

 After that, I try to repeat the cycle three times, and after those 3 cycles, I take a longer break.
 This approach works for me because I know what I have to do during those periods.

 The rules aren’t written in stone; you can adjust the time period as you want.
 The idea is to set a time period during which you will work exclusively on the task.
-No interruptions: getting up from your desk, or browsing the internet, using the phone.
+No interruptions: getting up from your desk chair, or browsing the internet, using the phone.